robertsorensen88/CIMDb/README.md

 # How to start

-Markup: 1.
-Clone down this repository
+1. Clone down this repository
-2:
+2. cd cimdb
+3. npm install
+4. npm start